314278548/neo4jE/README.md

-## Graph visualizations powerd by echarts.js with data form Neo4jE.js
+## This is a util provide Graph visualizations powerd by echarts.js  data

 ![截图](example/screenshot1.png)